-TROY, Ohio (Court TV) — Prosecutors have asked for a brief continuance to delay the start of a murder trial for an Ohio man accused of killing his wife.
+TROY, Ohio (Court TV) — Prosecutors were granted a brief continuance delaying the start of a murder trial for an Ohio man accused of killing his wife.

 Caleb Flynn appears in court for a pretrial hearing on April 10, 2026.
 (Court TV)